 BREWERIES/CIDERY/DISTILLERIES or CRAFT BEVERAGES

 Two of Colorado’s largest craft brewers, Left Hand Brewing Company and Oskar Blues Brewery, are headquartered in Longmont.
-They are joined by nine additional breweries, four distilleries and a cidery that offer tours, tastings and unique events.
+In total, Longmont has over 12 breweries, four distilleries and a cidery that offer tours, tastings and unique events.
 Want a fun way to see them all?
-Try the Brewhop Trolley that allows riders to jump on and off at each of the breweries, cidery and two distilleries every weekend.
+Try the Brewhop Trolley that allows riders to jump on and off at each of the breweries, cidery and distilleries every weekend.

 With a history steeped in agriculture, technology and innovation, Longmont has created a diverse population since its 1871 founding.
 History buffs will enjoy the St. Vrain Historical Society’s walking tours of the historic downtown area, the Dougherty Museum, 10 National Historic landmarks, Sandstone Ranch Visitor & Learning Center and the award-winning Front Range Rising, a long-term exhibit featuring the history of the area, at the Longmont Museum & Cultural Center.